 The Faculty Research Travel Fund supports faculty travel to meetings of professional organizations for the purpose of reporting research results, exhibition or performance of creative works, or other means of disseminating the results of Western Michigan University’s scholarly activity.
-Maximum reimbursement for the 2018-19 fiscal year will be established by the Research Policies Council on Sept.
-13.
+Maximum reimbursement for the 2018-19 fiscal year is $800.

 Apply after travel to receive reimbursement.